 Insulation Helps Keep the Carbon Footprint Small—and the Beer Tasty—at Award-Winning New Belgium Brewing Company

-New Belgium Brewing Company—maker of Belgian-inspired brews including Fat Tire Belgian Style Ale—is an award-winning brewery with nationwide distribution throughout the United States, plus sales in Canada and Australia, that is as committed to making sure its business practices are as good as its beer.
+New Belgium Brewing Company—maker of Belgian-inspired brews including Fat Tire Belgian Style Ale—is an award-winning brewery with nationwide distribution throughout the United States, plus sales in Canada and Australia, that is committed to making sure its business practices are as good as its beer.
 This is a company that describes “Sustainability in Strategic Alignment” on its website, linking its strategic plan to clearly stated core company values and beliefs.
 Even its logo features an iconic visual of sustainability—the bicycle.

 When you are this intentional—and public—about your commitment to socially and environmentally conscious business practices, people will expect more than words, and New Belgium lives up to its hype.
 Engineering News-Record (ENR) Southeast awarded New Belgium’s $140 million Asheville, North Carolina, brewery “Best Project” in the